vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>

-This way of performing hybrid retrieval allows retrieving only by the sparse representation and uses the dense representation to compute match features for ranking.
+This way of performing hybrid retrieval allows retrieving only by the sparse representation and uses the dense representation to compute features for ranking.

 ## Hybrid ranking